diivvss/Music-Madness/README.md

 ##ChordProgression.jar version

-  -On Windows/Mac/Linux: executable from command line "(java.exe location) -jar (ChordProgression.jar location)"
+  -On Windows/Mac/Linux: executable from command line "(java app location) -jar (ChordProgression.jar location)"

   -asks the user for the key they want the generated song in, prints out resulting song's chords